Top 10 Persian Sweets for Nowruz: Recipes & Calorie Guide

 persian kaak

-Another pastry masterpiece of Kermanshah is Kaak.
+Another pastry masterpiece of Kermanshah is Persian Kaak.
 If you go to Kermanshah, buy Kaak Kermanshah as a souvenir with the nan berenji.

 The aroma of cardamom is so evident in this Persian sweet that it makes you fall in love.
 Of course, this sweet is also made in Shiraz and Khorramabad, called Yokheh, and slightly differs from Kaak.